| | It

 Don't make or allow unauthorized repairs or changes to your aerobic

 system without obtaining the required health department permits.
+Don't

 use your toilet as a trash can or poison your treatment system and the